ballerina-platform/module-ballerina-ai.np/ballerina/README.md

     ```

-The `ballerinax/np` package provides implementations of `np:Model` for different LLM providers:
+The `ballerinax/np` package provides implementations of `np:ModelProvider` for different LLM providers:

-- `np.openai:Model` for Open AI
+- `np.openai:ModelProvider` for Open AI
-- `np.azure.openai:Model` for Azure Open AI
+- `np.azure.openai:ModelProvider` for Azure Open AI

 A model of these types can be initialized and provided as an argument for the `model` parameter.